 The Learn More button will bring a reply from partner Cornelius Grove.
 Or phone him at +1-718-492-1896.

 GROVEWELL's Two-Day Training Workshop for Project Managers

-The strength of this workshop lies in the practical nature of the concepts it teaches, and in its application of company-specific or industry-specific case studies that enable attendees to operationalize those concepts.
+The strength of this workshop lies in its practical nature and its application of company-specific or industry-specific case studies that enable attendees to operationalize those concepts.

-IMPORTANT: This workshop is intended to supplement other types of PM training, such as Kepner Tregoe, in which little attention usually is paid to cultural and cross-border features of international project management.
+IMPORTANT: This workshop is intended to supplement other types of PM training, such as Kepner Tregoe, in which little attention usually is paid to cross-cultural and cross-border challenges.

-Intended participants in this workshop are those who will provide on-site management abroad, such as International Project Managers and their deputies.
-It is also useful for those who will support an overseas project from their company's headquarters.
+Intended participants in this workshop are those who will provide leadership and management on the worksite abroad, such as International Project Managers and their deputies.

 Course Overview and Outline